abc202306/galleries/README.md

 ## Folder Struct

-> DFC refers to Decendants File Count
+> DFC stands for the total number of descendant files

 | Folder Path | DFC |
 | :--- | ---: |